Why Tracking GLP-1 Nausea and Vomiting Matters

 Choose a tool that you will actually use every day.
 Options include a purpose-built tracker, a spreadsheet, or simple notes.
 A dedicated app reduces friction for daily entries.
 A spreadsheet gives full control for exports.
 Notes are fast but can get messy.

 If you want a single place for shot history, symptoms, and weight, select a routine-focused tracker.
-Pepio helps by keeping your injection records and symptom logs together, so you do not juggle multiple files.
+Pepio provides a centralized place to store dose history and symptom logs, making it easier to review trends.
 Keep the initial setup minimal.
 Name the log clearly and start with one daily reminder.

 Use a standard set of fields so entries are comparable day to day.
 Each field below takes a few seconds to record.
 Together they create the 35 data points you need from a 7-day window.